Virtual-Protocol/tao-vpsubnet/docs/miner.md

  - NVIDIA RTX 3090

 # System Requirements
 Miners will need disk space and compute power to both store the model as well as for inference and (optionally) train their model.
-It is recommended to have at least 50 GB of disk space and GPU with atleast 24 GB of VRAM for inference.
+It is recommended to have at least 50 GB of disk space and GPU with 16 GB of VRAM for inference.

 # Getting started
 ## Prerequisites